 - Advocating for the protection of definition of an EM FTE within the current contracts.

 SEM activities that benefit all of the EPs in BC:

-1. Meeting with Ministry of Health and government to solve ED related problems such as overcrowding and workplace safety via the Emergency Services Advisory Committee (ESAC)
+1. Meeting with Ministry of Health and government to solve ED related problems such as overcrowding and workplace safety via Emergency Care BC (ECBC)

 2. Provide input to the government regarding urgent care clinics and how they may be shaped to provide excellence in patient care without negatively affecting the care provided within BC’s EDs.